 (one synonym is: Clathe arida Walker, 1855)

-This caterpillar has dense grey, brown and white lateral hairs, which extend forward by the head to look like a moustache.
-Its back has a number of small knobs of various shades of red, brown and black.
+This Caterpillar has dense grey, brown, black and white lateral hairs, which extend forward by the head to look like a moustache.
+Its back has white patches and a number of small knobs of various shades of red, brown and black.
+There is a knob on the last abdominal segment.
 The sides of the head capsule look like two enormous grey eyes, divided by two vertical black lines.

 The later instars of this caterpillar is very hard to see when on its foodplant, despite being quite spectacular in appearance.
 It is hard to find because it often lies along a stem, usually by a fork, so that its moustaches align with the stems of the fork.